sav-cs-gh/DAMDID-SAV/README.md

 # DAMDID-SAV
-Additional materials for the report
+Additional materials for the report on «Data Analytics and Management in Data Intensive Domains» conference (DAMDID)